andyjessop/redux-svelte/README.md

 }
 </script>
 ```
 When the state changes in Redux, the Svelte `data` state is updated.
 This works by comparing the object reference and updating only what has changed.
-This is a tiny package, but is exceptionally useful and joins these two wonderful packages with elegance and without anti-patterns in either.